stucki/chef-typo3/README.md

 directory.
 The folder contains nothing except a .git folder.
 Define any number of branches that need to be installed & updated.

-To install a new repository, create an empty file <branchname>.clone inside the base directory.
-This is neccessary to avoid conflicts with existing folders within the same base directory.
+New branches will be cloned as they are defined in `node['typo3']['install_branches']`.
+Alternatively, you can also set `node['typo3']['check_clone_file']` which means that branches are only cloned if an empty file `<branchname>.clone` exists within the base directory.
+This can be useful in mass-hosting environments, where all branches are defined globally, but not all of them are needed on every host.

-Once cloned, the cookbook will delete the *.clone file and keep the project up to date.
+Once cloned, the cookbook will delete the *.clone file (if any) and keep the project up to date.

 Contributing
 ------------